 - The pilot in command may not move the aircraft without instructing passengers to fasten their seat belts and shoulder harnesses (when installed) before doing so.

 - Passengers must be seated in an approved seat with seat belts and shoulder harnesses (when installed) fastened during aircraft movement on the surface, takeoff, and landing.
 There are certain exceptions.

-- A child under the age of two may be held by an adult (WARNING: see NTSB recommendations before holding your child on your lap or allowing someone to hold a child while acting as pilot in command).
+- A child under the age of two may be held by an adult (See NTSB recommendations before holding your child on your lap or allowing someone to hold a child while acting as pilot in command).